poliastro/poliastro.github.io/content/articles/2019-06-13-Lambert-maneuvers-and-trails-in-plots.md

 In particular, some tiny precission errors appeared but they were solved easily after deleting the astropy's caché file.
-However, something that needs a further inspection is the last failing test related to the new *Geocentric Solar Ecliptic*.
+However, something that needs a further inspection is the last failing test related to the new `GeocentricSolarEcliptic`.
 A deep inspection on Astropy's changelog is needed on solving this.

 ## For the next weeks